 Why is a good reputation important?

 In the era of the internet, online reputation is everything.
 Think about your marketing strategy for a moment.
 Your paid team buys ads on numerous mediums from broadcast to print to digital to display.
 You invest in public relations to get top-tier brand mentions.
-Your PR team sends out hundreds of press releases to drum up a fever pitch of interest in your products and services.
+Your PR team sends out endless press releases to promote your products and services.

 All of these efforts ultimately drive consumers to one place: Google.
 And what potential customers discover there will shape their opinion of your brand.
 If it’s positive and in line with your brand messaging, your marketing efforts will be amplified.
 However, if your Google results are negative, off-brand, irrelevant or laced with competitor content, your marketing ROI will take a hit.

 Below, I’ll show you some compelling data about the importance of reputation in business for customers, executives and companies, including some key benefits of a good reputation.

 It can be easy to dismiss what happens online as unimportant to the day-to-day operations of a business.
 But your online company reputation has a great deal of influence over offline brand perception.

 Look no further than these reputation management statistics for proof.

 - 50% of consumers will question a brand’s competency if they have negative reviews (source)